canonical/launchpad-manual/docs/user/how-to/account-management/create-account.rst

 A few things to note:

 * **Confirmation email:** If you don't receive a confirmation email from Launchpad it may have been incorrectly trapped by a spam filter.
 If you think this has happened, try registering using a `Gmail <http://mail.google.com/>`_ address.
 You can always change your registered email address later on.
-If that still doesn't work, :ref:`let us know <talk-to-us-about-launchpad>`.
+If that still doesn't work, :ref:`let us know <get-help>`.
 * **Display name:** Launchpad will ask you for a display name.
 This is the name people will see on your profile page and next to work that you do.
 Many people choose to use their real name or a widely recognised pseudonym here.
 * **Protecting your email address:** Your email address is only visible to registered Launchpad users and not search engine spiders or spam bots.
 However, you can hide it from everyone at any time.